Parental leave in the United States: Current legislation

 The 12 months of employment are not required to be consecutive in order for the employee to qualify for FMLA leave.
-In general, only employment within seven years is counted unless the break in service is (1) due to an employee's fulfilment of military obligations, or (2) governed by a collective bargaining agreement or other written agreement.
+In general, only employment within seven years is counted unless the break in service is (1) due to an employee's fulfilment of military obligations or (2) governed by a collective bargaining agreement or other written agreement.

 The FMLA is the only law that federally protects American employees who go on maternity or family leave their resumed job security.
-It was signed into law during President Bill Clinton's first term in 1993 and revised on February 23, 2015 to include same-sex parents and spouses.
-Two other Federal laws, the Pregnancy Discrimination Act (PDA) and the Patient Protection and Affordable Care Act's (PPACA, also known as the Affordable Care Act, the ACA or Obamacare) amendment of the Fair Labor Standards Act, provide some additional protection for parents on the birth of a child.
+It was signed into law during President Bill Clinton's first term in 1993 and revised on February 23, 2015, to include same-sex parents and spouses.
+Two other federal laws, the Pregnancy Discrimination Act (PDA) and the Patient Protection and Affordable Care Act's (PPACA, also known as the Affordable Care Act, the ACA or Obamacare) amendment of the Fair Labor Standards Act, provide some additional protection for parents on the birth of a child.
 For instance, the PDA upholds maternity leave by arguing that employees who give temporarily disabled folks a disability leave should give pregnant women maternity leave with the same protections and benefits.
-This PDA is essentially arguing that pregnant women should have rights to the same paid or unpaid leave that temporarily disabled workers are afforded by their employers.
-If an employer offers this protection to temporarily disabled workers then PDA says that pregnant women should also be protected using the same processes and same benefits.
-Additionally, in 2014 the PPACA amendment to the Fair Labor Standards Act made it so that all insurance companies had to include maternity coverage in individual insurance plans.
-Therefore, filling the gap for unemployed women with individual insurance coverage plans to be able to afford the prenatal and postnatal pregnancy care that they need to have a healthy baby.
+Essentially, the PDA of 1978 argues pregnant women should have rights to the same paid or unpaid leave that temporarily disabled workers are afforded by their employers.
+If an employer offers this protection to temporarily disabled workers, then the PDA says that pregnant women should also be protected using the same processes and the same benefits.
+Additionally, in 2014, the PPACA amendment to the Fair Labor Standards Act made it so that all insurance companies had to include maternity coverage in individual insurance plans.
+Therefore, it fills the gap for unemployed women with individual insurance coverage plans to be able to afford the prenatal and postnatal pregnancy care that they need to have a healthy baby.
 Maternity care came to include: